joebro1907/poliastro/README.md

 and orbit plotting, among others.
 It focuses on interplanetary applications, but can also be used to analyze artificial satellites in Low-Earth Orbit (LEO).

-If you use poliastro on your project, please [let us know].
-Use the DOI to cite poliastro in your publications:
+If you use poliastro on your project, please use the DOI to cite poliastro in your publications:

     Juan Luis Cano Rodríguez, Jorge Martinez, et al..
 (2023). poliastro: poliastro 0.17.0.
 Zenodo.
 10.5281/zenodo.6817189